 “Because… you’re acting just like my grandfather when he saw it.”

 I widened my eyes with confusion and let out an exaggerated breath.

 “Well,” I said as I pulled a chair up next to his bed, “I guess we’re going to be here a while.”

 I took my seat and motioned for him to continue.

 “You act just like my grandpa when he saw it.
-What you’re seeing, it’s something he called The Shape.
-I know something with a name like the shape doesn’t sound terrifying at first, but I haven’t seen anything terrify a grown man as much as this thing did.
+What you’re seeing is something he called The Shape.
+I know something with a name like that doesn’t sound terrifying at first, but I haven’t seen anything terrify a grown man as much as this thing did.

-“Although you’re not acting like that, John, you share that same look in your eye that he did.
-I don’t know what else to call it except for a sense of fear that he tried to keep tucked away in the back of his mind, a small bit of it seeping through and making itself known.”
+“Although you’re not acting exactly like that, John, you share that same look in your eye that he did.
+I don’t know what else to call it except for a sense of fear that he tried to keep tucked away in the back of his mind, a small bit of it breaking through every once in a while and making itself known.”

 I didn’t respond, not knowing how to.
 Instead, I simply starred at Drake in silence.

 “One day, I finally worked up the courage to ask what was bothering him.
 He placed a finger over his lips and lead me into his room.
 He locked the door behind us, putting his ear to it to make sure my parents hadn’t followed us.
 He sat me down on the bed and pulled up a chair next to me.
 With a stone-cold look on his face that I’d never seen before, he made me swear to never tell my parents what he said.
 He feared that they would take him away and lock him up in an asylum somewhere.
 I gave my word and he took a deep breath before starting his story.”